Curtis LeMay: European Theater

+Bombing of Japan

 In August 1944, LeMay transferred to the China-Burma-India theater and directed first the XX Bomber Command in China and then the XXI Bomber Command in the Pacific.
 LeMay was later placed in charge of all strategic air operations against the Japanese home islands.

 LeMay soon concluded that the techniques and tactics developed for use in Europe against the Luftwaffe were unsuitable against Japan.
 His Boeing B-29 Superfortress bombers flying from China were dropping their bombs near their targets only 5% of the time.
 Operational losses of aircraft and crews were unacceptably high owing to Japanese daylight air defenses and continuing mechanical problems with the B-29.
 In January 1945, LeMay was transferred from China to relieve Brigadier General Haywood S. Hansell as commander of the XXI Bomber Command in the Marianas.

 He became convinced that high-altitude precision bombing would be ineffective, given the usually cloudy weather over Japan.
 Furthermore, bombs dropped from the B-29s at high altitude (above 20000 ft) were often blown off of their trajectories by a consistently powerful jet stream over the Japanese home islands, which dramatically reduced the effectiveness of the high-altitude raids.
 Because Japanese air defenses made daytime bombing below jet stream-affected altitudes too perilous, LeMay finally switched to low-altitude nighttime incendiary attacks on Japanese targets, a tactic senior commanders had been preparing for some time, manufacturing and stockpiling incendiary bombs for this purpose.
 Japanese cities were largely constructed of combustible materials such as wood and paper.
 Precision high-altitude daylight bombing was ordered to proceed only when weather permitted or when specific critical targets were not vulnerable to area bombing.